Mr-JZ/wiz-cli/README.md

 # Goals

-- [ ] Create a cli that detects all wiz lights in the local network
+- [ ] Create a CLI that detects all wiz lights in the local network
-- [ ] a cli that is easy and quick to use
+- [ ] a CLI that is easy and quick to use